boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 ### Show Tooltip

-This option allows you to toggle the visibility of tooltip in a card.
+This option allows you to toggle the visibility of the tooltip in a card.

 ![Direction](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/kpi-tooltip.png)